fw4spl-org/fw4spl-doc/SAD/SDM-SAD-Serialization.rst

 Serialize an Atoms object to JSON format
 ----------------------------------------

-When fw4spl data are converted into Atoms, the can be saved in JSON format.
-An Atom reader as well as an Atom writer are available in ``fwAtomsBoostIO`` fw4spl library: simply instantiate one of these classes with an Atom object and call read or write method.
+When a fw4spl datum is converted into Atoms, it can be saved in JSON format.
+Both an Atom reader and Atom writer are available in the ``fwAtomsBoostIO`` fw4spl library: simply instantiate one of these classes with an Atom object and call the read or write method.

-To serialize atoms into json, a visitor pattern is used.
+To serialize atoms into JSON, a visitor pattern is used.
 An example can be found in the ``fwAtomsBoostIO/Reader.cpp`` file.

 Conclusion
 ----------

-With this, you have now the necessary to serialize a data in the framework and a basic knowledge about the mechanism behind.
-To finish, this is a diagram of the serialization mechanism:
+Accordingly, you have now the requirements to serialize data in the framework and a basic knowledge about the mechanism behind it.
+To conclude, this is a diagram of the serialization mechanism:

 .. image:: Images/serialization.png